PLP-MERN-Stack-Development/week-3-react-js-assignment-PreciousMuemi/README.md

 - View system overview and statistics
 - Access quick actions for all features
 - See recent students and teachers
+- **Toggle between local and API data** using the modern switch

 ### Managing Students

 1. Navigate to "Students" page
+2. **Use the toggle switch** to choose between local and API data
-2. Click "Add New Student" to create a new record
+3. Click "Add New Student" to create a new record (local data only)
-3. Fill in student details (name, email, grade, etc.)
+4. Fill in student details (name, email, grade, etc.)
-4. Use search to find specific students
+5. Use search to find specific students
-5. Edit or delete existing records
+6. Edit or delete existing records (local data only)

 ### Managing Teachers